wshuai294/PStrain/simulation/readme.txt

 ## reads_length : This folder saves the scripts to generate mixtures with different reads length.
 ## reads_error : This folder saves the scripts to generate mixtures with different reads error.
 ## S_aureus : This folder saves the scripts to generate mixtures with S. aureus. strains.
+## reference_set : The reference set to generate mixtures.